charto/autogypi/README.md

 For a real-world example that uses autogypi, check out [nbind](https://www.npmjs.com/package/nbind).

+Note that you need a recent `npm` (at least 2.7.0 should work, 2.14.0 is safer).
+Update it with the command `npm install -g npm`

 Call autogypi from the install script in your package.json file, for example:

 ```json